A BRIEF HISTORY OF CHOCOLATE

 By Tim Lambert

 Chocolate is made from the fruit of the cocoa tree, which is native to Central America.
 It grows large round fruits containing seeds or beans, which are used to make chocolate.
 However for centuries people drank chocolate rather than ate it.
 People in Central America drank chocolate as early as 1,500 BC.
 Much later the Mayans and the Aztecs drank chocolate.
 The Aztecs called it xocolatl from which are word chocolate is derived.
 After the Spanish conquered Central America they bought cocoa beans back to Europe.
 The beans were roasted and ground and used to make a drink with hot water.
 The Spanish added sugar to make it taste sweeter and they stirred it with a wooden stick to make it foamy.
 At first chocolate was drunk only in Spain but in the 17th century chocolate spread from Spain to the rest of Europe.
 In London a chocolate house where you could buy a drink of chocolate opened in 1657.
 In the late 17th century people began to mix chocolate drink with milk to make it taste better.
 The first chocolate factory in America opened in 1765.
 Then in 1795 Joseph Fry began using a steam engine to grind cocoa beans.
 That allowed the mass production of chocolate.

 In the early 19th century chocolate Easter eggs were made in France and Germany and from the 1870s they were made in England.
 Meanwhile in 1847 Fry made the first chocolate bar.
 However at first there was only dark chocolate.
 It was not until 1875 that a Swiss named Daniel Peter invented milk chocolate.
 Meanwhile the first box of chocolates was made in 1854.
 In 1868 for the first time a box of chocolates was made in a heart shape for St Valentine's Day.
 In 1899 Queen Victoria decided to send chocolate in a tin case to her soldiers fighting in the Boer War in South Africa to wish them a Happy New Year in 1900.

 However chocolate remained a luxury until the 20th century.
-Then many new varieties of chocolate bar were invented.
+Then many new varieties of chocolate bar were introduced in Britain.
 First came Flake (1920), Fruit and Nut (1921), Milky Way (1923) and Crunchie (1929).
 Then came Snickers (1930), Mars Bar (1932), Whole Nut (1933), Aero and Kit Kat (1935), Maltesers (1936) and Smarties (1937).
 Later came Bounty (1951), Picnic (1958), Galaxy (1960), Topic (1962), Toffee Crisp (1963), Twix (1967) followed by Yorkie, Double Decker and Lion Bar (1976) and Wispa (1983).
 Furthermore new boxes of chocolates were introduced in Britain.
 Milk Tray dates from 1915.
 Terry's Chocolate Orange and All Gold were introduced in 1932.
 Black Magic came in 1933 and Dairy Box and Quality Street were first sold in 1936.
 Cadburys Roses dates from 1938 and After Eight was introduced in 1962.
 Meanwhile Ruth Wakefield invented chocolate chip cookies in 1938.

-A history of Sweets
+A brief history of Sweets

-A history of Food
+A brief history of Food

-A history of Herbs and Spices
+A brief history of Herbs and Spices

-A history of Desserts
+A brief history of Desserts

-A history of Toys
+A brief history of Biscuits